Azure/azure-cli-extensions/scripts/ci/avail-ext-doc/list-template.md

 az extension list-available --output table
 ```

-The Azure CLI will prompt you to install an extension on first use.
+You will be prompted to install an extension on first use.

 | Extension | Required Minimum CLI Version | Description | Status | Release Notes |
 |----|-----------------|-------------|---------|---------------|{% for extension in extensions %}